Iraqi protesters breach parliament building in Baghdad

 Associated Press

-BAGHDAD (AP) — Hundreds of followers of an influential Shiite cleric have breached Iraq’s parliament on Saturday for a second time this week to protest the government formation efforts lead by Iran-backed groups.
+BAGHDAD (AP) — Thousands of followers of an influential Shiite cleric breached Iraq’s parliament on Saturday, the second time in a week, to protest the government formation efforts lead by Iran-backed groups.

-Iraqi security forces hurled gas canisters and used sound bombs to disperse the thousands of Iraqi demonstrators, the followers of an influential cleric, in the heavily fortified government zone of the capital on Saturday.
+Iraqi security forces initially used tear gas and sound bombs to try to repel the demonstrators and caused several injuries witnessed by journalists for The Associated Press.
+The Health Ministry said it had received 60 injured patients.

-One by one, demonstrators used ropes to pull down cement barricades leading to the gate of Iraq’s Green Zone, which houses official buildings and foreign embassies.
-They had come to protest the formation of the next government by Iran-backed parties.
+Heeding the calls of cleric Muqtada al-Sadr, the demonstrators used ropes to pull down cement barricades leading to the gate of Iraq’s Green Zone.
+The district houses official buildings and foreign embassies.

-Security forces used gas canisters and sound bombs to repel the protesters as they approached the parliament building.
-Journalists for The Associated Press saw several people injured.
-A regular parliament session was expected.
+Demonstrators then occupied the parliament floor and raised the Iraqi flag and portraits of al-Sadr.
+It was the second time in the span of three days that the cleric has ordered his followers to stage a sit-in in the Green Zone.
+The protests are a pressure tactic used by the cleric to derail government formation efforts lead by his political rivals in the Coalition Framework, an alliance of Shiite parties backed by Iran.

+Iraq’s caretaker Prime Minister Mustafa al-Kadhimi directed security forces to protect demonstrators and asked them to keep their protest peaceful, according to a statement.
+Inside the parliament building, the defenses of the security forces grew less intense and many were seen sitting and conversing with demonstrators. ‘

+Some protesters began moving from the parliament toward the Judicial Council building.

 “We came today to remove the corrupt political class and prevent them from holding a parliament session, and to prevent the Framework from forming a government,” said Raad Thabet, 41.
-“We responded to al-Sadr’s call.
-We will go to the Green (Zone).
-No matter the cost.”
+“We responded to al-Sadr’s call.”

-The protesters are followers of influential Shiite cleric Muqtada al-Sadr, who called for the demonstrations against the formation of the next government by Iran-backed political groups.
-Al-Sadr’s party exited government formation talks in June, giving his rivals in the Coordination Framework alliance the majority they needed to move forward with the process.

 Many protesters wore black to mark the days leading to Ashura, which commemorates the death of Imam Hussein, the grandson of the Prophet Mohamed and one of Shiite Islam’s most important figures.
 Al-Sadr’s messaging to his followers has used the important day in Shiite Islam to kindle protests.